imzbf/md-editor-v3/README.md

 </details>

-> After v1.6.0, You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！
+> You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！

-> After v1.10.0, you can customize the toolbar.
+> You can customize the toolbar.
 To display them, put index of `defToolbars` into `toolbars`(this is not standard), for more usage, please refer to [docs](https://imzbf.github.io/md-editor-v3/docs).

 <details>
  <summary>『StaticTextDefaultValue』</summary>